 In 2014, Gallup confirmed a connection between engagement and companies’ financial success.
 They measured an increase in customer ratings, profitability, and productivity at highly-engaged businesses (up by 10%, 22%, and 21%, respectively).
 Gallup’s research also found these measures of improved performance associated with high levels of employee engagement: fewer quality defects, fewer safety incidents, less shrinkage, less turnover and less absenteeism.

 Perhaps even more compelling is the potential for employee engagement to boost your employer brand, and have that enthusiasm spill over into your consumer brand.
 Engaged employees acting (authentically and independently) as brand ambassadors can benefit your company through recruiting, hiring, and consumer relationships (Barry Saltzman discusses here in Fast Company).
 His approach starts with hiring people who genuinely love everything about your company, so they come effectively “pre-engaged.”

-Consistent with that, Temkin Group’s study found “highly engaged employees are more that four times as likely to recommend the company’s products and services…and seven times as likely to recommend that a friend or relative apply for a job at their company.”
+Consistent with that, Temkin Group’s 2017 Employee Engagement Benchmark Study found highly engaged employees are nearly five times more likely to recommend the company’s products and services compared to disengaged employees.
+They are also more than four times more likely to do something good but unexpected for the company.
+And they are three times more likely to stay late at work if something needs to be done.
 Without a doubt, employee engagement is a powerful force to tap.